devnacho/timeline-take-home/README.md

 - A small README documenting the problem you are undertaking; documentation of any assumptions or simplifications you have made; and a short description of how to run your code.

+# Challenge

-# Option 1: Portfolio Performance Challenge
+## Option 1: Portfolio Performance Challenge

-# Option 2: Your Own Project
+## Option 2: Your Own Project

 Guidelines: